 Insurance Coverage.
 We sustained damage to both our Hackberry field located in Cameron Parish, Louisiana and our WCBB field located in St. Mary Parish, Louisiana as a result of Hurricane Rita in September 2005.
-As of March 31, 2007, we had incurred costs of \$14,393,000 relating to the damage to the fields and facilities with \$1,309,000 and \$2,864,000 incurred in the three months ending March 31, 2007 and 2006, respectively.
+As of September 30, 2007, we had incurred costs of \$14,388,000 relating to the damage to the fields and facilities.
 Of this amount, \$250,000 represents insurance deductible amounts that were expensed to lease operating expenses in 2005.
-We received \$8,396,000 in insurance proceeds related to physical damage, of which \$541,000 was received in the three months ended March 31, 2007, which are reflected as investing activity in the consolidated statements of cash flows.
-Approximately \$5,639,000 of costs incurred during 2006 and 2007 related to equipment and facilities replacement costs which will not be reimbursed by insurance and is included in the full cost pool.
+We received \$8,396,000 in insurance proceeds related to physical damage, of which \$541,000 was received in the first quarter of 2007, and is reflected as investing activity in the consolidated statements of cash flows.
+Approximately \$5,634,000 of costs incurred during 2006 and 2007 related to equipment and facilities replacement costs which will not be reimbursed by insurance and is included in the full cost pool.
 Approximately \$108,000 previously included in insurance settlement receivables was not collected and was expensed in fourth quarter 2006.
-At March 31, 2007, we had collected all outstanding insurance receivable amounts related to physical damage and business interruption insurance.
+We had collected all outstanding insurance receivable amounts related to physical damage insurance as of the end of the first quarter 2007.

-We also maintained business interruption insurance to cover lost production revenue in the event of shut-in production.
+At the time of Hurricane Rita, we also maintained business interruption insurance to cover lost production revenue in the event of shut-in production.
 The business interruption insurance began 60 days after the occurrence of the insurable event, subject to a daily limit of \$45,000 and had a maximum coverage of 180 days.
 Coverage began on November 24, 2005 for shut-in production caused by Hurricane Rita.
-For the three months ended March 31, 2006, we recognized \$2,655,000 of business interruption insurance proceeds in other income in the consolidated statements of operations.
-As of March 31, 2006, we had received proceeds of \$2,587,000 (\$1,710,000 of which was accrued in 2005) related to business interruption for the period of November 24, 2005 to March 31, 2006.
+For the three months and nine months ended September 30, 2006, we recognized \$332,000 and \$3,601,000, respectively, of business interruption insurance proceeds in other income in the consolidated statements of operations.
+As of September 30, 2006, we had received proceeds of \$5,311,000 (\$1,710,000 of which was accrued in 2005) related to business interruption for the period of November 24, 2005 to May 1, 2006.
 Such recoveries are presented as operating cash flows in the consolidated statements of cash flows.
 All business interruption recoveries were collected in 2006.